albertodonato/python-skeleton/README.md

 - optionally, run `python-skeleton/project -C project.yaml license <destdir>
   <patterns>` to add or update the copyright notice at the beginning of files
   matching the specified patterns.
-A typical invocation would pass `Makefile '*.py'` as patterns.
+A typical invocation would pass '*.py'`.

 **Note**: You can edit `project.list` to change which files are included in the